canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Repository Setup

-The repositories that store the source code for the charms are critical to the ongoing development of our charms.
+The repositories that store the source code for our charms are critical to the ongoing development of our charms.
 They also enforce team policies around code review and ensure business continuity.
-If the repository is setup poorly. it exposes our team and Canonical to operational risks.
+If the repository is setup poorly, it exposes our team and Canonical to operational risks.

 - GitHub should be used for charm source code and issue tracking.
 - The repository should be publicly accessible.
 - The `is-charms` team is added as maintainers.
-- Management and director of the team that owns the charm is added as admins on the repository.
+- Management and director of the team that owns the charm are added as admins on the repository.
 - Branches are auto-deleted after merging.
 - The only option for merging PRs is using a squash commit.
 - The default branch is called `main`.